firefly-iii/docs/docs/import/bunq.rst

 Firefly III supports the bunq API.
 Although support is in beta and may not be perfect, it works surprisingly well.

+**Take note!** The bunq API is disabled in Firefly III v4.8.1 and onwards.
+My apologies for the inconvenience.
+The bunq API changes often and Firefly III is currently incompatible with their API.
+I hope to remedy this situation soon.
+Last update: 14 sept 2019.

 First time
 ----------